 We may also decline any withdrawal or transfer request if it would threaten the relevant fund's eligibility for PIE status.

 Tax

-We provide the following information on tax related to the funds as a general guide only and neither the Supervisor nor we accept any responsibility for your taxation liabilities.
+We provide the following information on tax related to the funds as a general guide only and neither we nor the Supervisor accept any responsibility for your taxation liabilities.
 Please seek independent tax advice before investing.